ali-raheem/planetaria/README.md

 Speed can be increased at the cost of accuracy by increasing the value of dt.

+**How accurate is this?**

+It can be fairly accurate so long as the time interval is kept low compared to the forces.
+A good indication of accuracy is are there gaps appearing in the trajectories?
+If so accuracy has been degraded as dt is too large.

 **Can it's accuracy be improved?**

 Decreasing dt improves accuracy at the cost of speed.